utisss/ISSS_webShell/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ### Dependency Licences

 This project uses the Meslo font, available [here](https://github.com/andreberg/Meslo-Font).
-Meslo is licensed under the Apache License, Version 2.0.
+Meslo is copyrighted by André Berg and is licensed under the Apache License, Version 2.0.
 You may obtain a copy of the Apache License [here](http://www.apache.org/licenses/LICENSE-2.0).